\(L^p\) Spaces — Construction & Inequalities

 2. The triangle inequality for this norm (Minkowski's inequality) follows from Hölder's inequality, which in turn follows from the elementary Young's inequality.

-3. The resulting normed space is complete: the Riesz-Fischer theorem (proved in the next chapter, \(L^p\) Completeness & Convergence) guarantees that every Cauchy sequence in \(L^p\) converges in \(L^p\).
+3. The resulting normed space is complete.
+The Riesz-Fischer theorem, proved on \(L^p\) Completeness & Convergence, guarantees that every Cauchy sequence in \(L^p\) converges in \(L^p\).

+Of the three claims, the first two make \(L^p\) a normed space, and the third upgrades it to a Banach space.
 The chain of implications is: Young → Hölder → Minkowski (triangle inequality) → Riesz-Fischer (completeness) → Banach space.
 Each link depends logically on the preceding one.
-This chapter establishes the first three links (up to Minkowski and the normed-space structure); the completeness step and the Banach-space conclusion are taken up in the next chapter.
+This page establishes the first three links, up to Minkowski and the normed-space structure.
+The completeness step and the Banach-space conclusion are the content of the Riesz-Fischer theorem.

 From Functions to Equivalence Classes